SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 >

-> ## Acccounts and Reservations
-> We can optionally specify an account and reservation ID to Slurm.
-The account ID tells the system which  project your job will be accounted against, if you are a member of multiple projects some > might have > different priorities and limitations.
-A reservation is where some compute nodes have been reserved for a particular project at a particular time.
-To ensure nodes are available for this course we may have obtained a reservation.
-Your instructor will tell you which acccount and reservation to use here.
-The account can be specified either through the --account option to salloc (and the sbatch command which we'll use soon) and the reservation through the --reservation option.
-Alternatively these can be specified in the SALLOC_ACCOUNT, SBATCH_ACCOUNT, SALLOC_RESERVATION and SBATCH_RESERVATION environment variables.
-{: .callout}

 We have now allocated ourselves a host to run a program on.
 The `-n 1` tells slurm how many copies of the task we will be running.
 The `--ntasks-per-node=1` tells Slurm that we will just be running one task for every node we are allocated.
 We could increase either of these numbers if we want to run multiple copies of a task and if we want to run more than one copy per node.